Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/12 - System Maintenance/README.md

 Skill Description
 -----------------
-The Fellow should have an understanding of processes required for general system maintenance and know how to perform routine maintenance tasks
+The Fellow will be comfortable running the processes required for general system maintenance, and will know how to perform routine maintenance tasks.

 Outputs
 -------
-After attaining this skill, and as a demonstration of it, a Fellow should be able to complete the following:
+After attaining this skill, and as a demonstration of it, I should be able to complete the following:

 1. An exercise that covers the following operations:
   - Performing application/system updates or changes